Skip to main content

 producer/publisher --> stream --> subscription --> consumer

-Streams provide:
+Streams enable:

-• Seamless geo-replication of messages across regions
+• Seamless geo-replication of messages across regions with persistent message storage.

-• Very low publish and end-to-end latency
+• Very low publish and end-to-end latency with guaranteed message delivery.

 • Seamless scalability to over a million topics